Ohio Planned Parenthood debunks claims that abortions halted - NewsBreak

 Hours after the U.S. Supreme Court overturned Roe v.
 Wade on Friday in its decision Dobbs v.
 Jackson , Ohio Attorney General Dave Yost successfully petitioned a federal court to dissolve a three-year injunction against Ohio’s heartbeat bill .
 It effectively outlawed abortion once fetal cardiac activity can be detected, usually at about six weeks’ gestation.

 While the clinic works to remedy its technical issues, Planned Parenthood said that Ohioans needing abortion care should contact the clinic’s customer service number at 1-800-230-7526.
-The clinic said it hopes to have the websites fixed within 24 hours.Justice Breyer set to retire from Supreme Court on Thursday
+The clinic said it hopes to have the websites fixed within 24 hours.Utica school district settles $150K free speech suit

 On Wednesday, attorneys representing several abortion clinics in Ohio, including Planned Parenthood, filed a lawsuit before the Ohio Supreme Court seeking to challenge the constitutionality of the state’s six-week abortion ban.